CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/development-tips-for-AppEngine-and-ui5-typescript.md

 ## Recommended Configuration for Build and Debug

 1. Set up build path for the Plugin project.
-Thanks to that, files will be build to the location where AppEngine keeps all plugins.
+Thanks to that, files will be build to the location where CompuTec AppEngine keeps all plugins.

     1. Open your Plugin Solution in Visual Studio
     2. Open Properties for Plugin Project.
     3. Open Build tab and set up Output path as shown below.
-AppEngine stores all plugins in ProgramData/Computec/AppEngine/Plugins.
-There you can create a new folder with a name that is the same as Plugin Route (RoutePrefix in AppEngine manifest.json).
+CompuTec AppEngine stores all plugins in ProgramData/Computec/AppEngine/Plugins.
+There you can create a new folder with a name that is the same as Plugin Route (RoutePrefix in CompuTec AppEngine manifest.json).

     ![Build Output](./media/development-tips-for-AppEngine-and-ui5-typescript/build-ouput-path.webp)

     :::warning
-        To run plugins without going through the installation procedure, AppEngine must be set to DevMode.
+        To run plugins without going through the installation procedure, CompuTec AppEngine must be set to DevMode.
 Instructions for configuring DevMode are provided in section III.
     :::

-2. Set up debug in Visual Studio to enable running AppEngine and your plugin in Debug mode.
+2. Set up debug in Visual Studio to enable running CompuTec AppEngine and your plugin in Debug mode.

     1. Open your Plugin Solution in Visual Studio.
     2. Open Properties for Plugin Project.